Ibziq: Israeli occupation

 Since the Six-Day War in 1967, Khirbet Ibziq has been under Israeli occupation.

 The village has 49 children of school age.
 The European Union provided the town with two prefabricated classrooms to cater to their needs from grades 1 to 6.
-The Israeli Defense Forces dismantled the structures down in October 2018 and it was announced in May of the following year that Israel intended to sell off the confiscated materials at auction in June 2019.
+The Israel Defense Forces dismantled the structures down in October 2018 and it was announced in May of the following year that Israel intended to sell off the confiscated materials at auction in June 2019.
 The EU recognizes that the structures are illegal under Israeli law, but defends their infraction of that local legislation in terms of what is permissible in international law.
 The EU was also concerned that at auction the building materials would be bought by settlers.
 It also stated that the Israeli measure worked out as financial damage to donors amounting to 15,320 euros, and demanded either a restitution of the materials to the beneficiaries, or compensation.
 Israel offered to restore the materials before auction if the EU agreed not to erect them in violation of its laws again, a proposal rejected by the EU.

 On 26 March 2020, Israel confiscated building materials from the village, part of which were meant for emergency housing and a clinic for the ongoing coronavirus victims.